Ville Nousiainen

 Ville Nousiainen (born 5 December 1983, in Kouvola) is a Finnish cross-country skier who has been competing since 2002.
 He finished fifth in the 4 × 10 km relay at the 2010 Winter Olympics in Vancouver, Canada.

-Nousiainen won his first world championship medal with a bronze in the team sprint event with Sami Jauhojärvi at Liberec in 2009.
+Nousiainen won his first world championship medal, a bronze, in the team sprint event with Sami Jauhojärvi at Liberec in 2009.
 He then followed it with another bronze in the 4 × 10 km relay at the same championships.

 First place victories include two 10 km FIS races and most recently two National Championships in Finland in 2010 (50 km, 19.8 km).

-Ville Nousiainen was married to Mona-Liisa Nousiainen from 2015 until her death in 2019.
-They have one daughter.
+Ville Nousiainen was married to compatriot cross-country skier Mona-Liisa Nousiainen since 2015 until her death in 2019.
+They have one daughter together.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).